-Join John Helfen for an in-depth discussion in this video Changing dimension precision, part of Up and Running with Autodesk Inventor.
+Join John Helfen for an in-depth discussion in this video Changing dimension precision, part of Learning Autodesk Inventor.

 On the screen you can see the dimensions that we created.…One of the things you might notice is that the dimensions are only to two decimal points of precision.…Now typically I wouldn't recommend jumping in and changing a lot of settings in the drawing,…especially without talking to a CAD manager, because a lot of these standards are set.…But I know that the precision is something that people might want to change right out of the gate.…I'm going to take a minute to show you how to do this so that you can ensure that your…designs are documented properly for manufacturing.…To make this change, we're going to go to the Manage tab on the Ribbon bar.…